 Chapter 13 Bankruptcy Attorney in Philadelphia

-Chapter 13 may present an alternative solution to your debt problems If you are ineligible for Chapter 7 bankruptcy.
+Chapter 13 may present an alternative solution to your debt problems if you are ineligible for Chapter 7 bankruptcy.
 The main difference between Chapter 13 and Chapter 7 is that under Chapter 13, rather than liquidating your assets, you will enter into a three to five-year payment plan to restructure your debts, which usually includes paying only a fraction of your unsecured debt, such as credit cards or past medical bills.
-Chapter 13 can be a good choice for home owners who wish to stop foreclosure and pay arrearages on their mortgage over time.
+Chapter 13 can be a good choice for homeowners who wish to stop foreclosure and pay arrearages on their mortgage over time.
 Chapter 13 can also work for people with steady sources of income that do not pass the Chapter 7 means test.

 Under Chapter 13, your repayment plan is based on your ability to pay.
 We will propose a repayment plan to the bankruptcy court.
 Your creditors will have limited opportunities to object to your plan.
 Once the court approves your repayment plan, you can begin paying your debts according to the terms of the plan.
 Chapter 13, like Chapter 7, has an automatic stay, to stop foreclosure and keep other creditors from taking action against you after you have filed for bankruptcy.
 Once your payment plan is concluded, any remaining unsecured debt will be discharged.

 What You Need to Know About Filing for Chapter 13 Bankruptcy in Philadelphia